HKU-HealthAI/BrainVLM/README.md

 ### Prepare test json files:

-Prepare a json file same with example_test.json.
+We provide a json file for test: example_test.json (includes 2 patients, patient1 and patient2).
 BrainVLM supports nii.gz and npy files as input.
 #### Patient Example in example_test.json:
 For patient1, it includes 6 MRI sequences stored in the directory structure shown below.
 Each file corresponds to a specific MRI modality.
 ```